 There are 3 written papers for GCSE Further Mathematics - calculators are permitted in each.
-Pure Mathematics: 2 hours (50%) Applications: 2 hours (50%).
-Students will choose 2 Sections from a choice of 3
+Pure Mathematics: 2 hours (50%) Mechanics: 1 hour (25%) Statistics: 1 Hour (25%)

 - Maths teacher - CCEA Website

 MODERN LANGUAGES

 The programme of Study for GCSE French, German and Spanish builds on the skills taught at Key Stage 3.
 It is intended to be enjoyable and educational.
 You will learn about the countries and their culture and will also learn to communicate in simple everyday situations in the language you choose to study.
 The study of one language is compulsory for GCSE but two languages can be studied together, greatly enhancing your opportunities.